Doron Medalie: Eurovision Song Contest

 which ended 3rd in the semi-finals and was awarded a spot in the final on May 23, 2015, where he ended 9th with 97 points.

 The song achieved "the Israeli song of the year" award.

-For Eurovision 2016 - "Made of Stars" (Hovi Star), which ended 7th in the semi-finals and was awarded a spot in the final on May 14, 2016, where he ended 14th with 135 points.
+For Eurovision 2016 - "Made of Stars" (Hovi Star), which ended 7th in the semi-finals and was awarded a spot in the final on May 14, 2016, where it ended 14th with 135 points.

 Doron collaborated with Zvika Pick; together they wrote "Sing My Song" for Sofia Nizharadze (Eurovision pre-selection Georgia, 2010).

 For the Eurovision Song Contest 2018, he composed the music and wrote the lyrics together with composer Stav Beger for the winning song "Toy", sung by Netta Barzilai.

 In 2020, he co-wrote with Idan Raichel the song "Feker Libi", which was sung by Eden Alene and would have represented Israel in the Eurovision Song Contest 2020, before the event was cancelled due to the COVID-19 pandemic.